VelozUy/veloz/TASK.md

 ### Project-Based Content Management

-- [x] **[High] Implement unified project edit flow with draft system** - Redesign project editing so all content (texts, media, metadata) is edited on a single page with staging/draft functionality - changes are only persisted when user explicitly approves them, otherwise discarded on navigation/tab close.
-Updated to also handle project creation in the same unified form.
-Removed redundant "Quick Edit" and "Media Only" buttons, now only one "Edit Project" button that goes to unified form.
-Enhanced to support media upload during project creation - after user adds project title, they can save the project and immediately switch to media upload tab. _(Added: Jan 7, 2025)_ _(Completed: Jan 7, 2025)_
-- [x] **[High] Fix media upload modal to allow individual metadata per media item** - Currently the upload modal only allows a single description/title/tags for all uploaded media, but each media should have its own alt text, aria-label, description, title and tags.
-Redesign the upload flow to collect individual metadata for each selected file. _(Added: Jan 7, 2025)_ _(Completed: Jan 7, 2025)_
-- [x] **[Medium] Add floating unsaved changes notice to project edit page** - Create prominent floating status indicator for unsaved changes that is always visible and impossible to miss.
-Shows bright yellow warning with pulsing animation when changes exist, and green confirmation when all changes are saved.
-Positioned at top-right corner with high z-index and helpful reminder text. _(Added: Jan 8, 2025)_ _(Completed: Jan 8, 2025)_
-- [x] **[Medium] Standardize event types across all languages and components** - Update event types to Veloz-specific categories (Casamiento, Corporativos, Culturales y artísticos, Photoshoot, Prensa, Otros) with proper multilingual support.
-Updated EventType definitions, constants, validation schemas, admin components, and gallery filters.
-Added Spanish, English, and Portuguese labels for all event types. _(Added: Jan 8, 2025)_ _(Completed: Jan 8, 2025)_
 - [ ] **[Medium] Add project cover image selection** - Choose cover image from uploaded photos
 - [ ] **[Medium] Add drag-and-drop media upload** - Direct file upload to project pages
 - [ ] **[Medium] Add media bulk operations** - Select and manage multiple media items